gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 			- ...
 			- `Question22.java`

 Each file contains a method you need to complete followed by the corresponding test (indicated by `@Test`).
-Your tutor will demonstrate test-driven programming using `Question02.java`.
+Your tutor will demonstrate test-driven programming using:

+- `Question01.java` (test for method returning `boolean`), and,
+- `Question02.java`(test for method returning `int`).

 Based on that, complete whichever methods you can in the next 15-20 minutes.

 ## Exporting a Java project to an ***archive file*** from Eclipse